ricardokanashiro/ricardokanashiro/README.md

 ### I'm Ricardo Kanashiro

-- Actually I'm a Web Developer 🌐
+- At the moment I'm a Web Developer 🌐
 - On Focus: React and React Native 🗺️
 - I want to become a Full-Stack Developer 🔭